Paederia lanuginosa: Uses

 In Vietnamese cuisine, the fresh raw leaves are eaten as a vegetable.
-Known as lá mơ lông or lá mơ tam thể in Vietnamese, it is often paired with grilled, rich, oily or fermented foods such as nem chua, along with leaves of the cluster fig and Ming aralia.
+Known as lá mơ lông or lá mơ tam thể in Vietnamese, the leaves are eaten with grilled, rich, oily or fermented foods such as nem chua, along with leaves of the cluster fig and Ming aralia.
 The leaves are believed to stimulate digestion when eaten with such foods.
-Besides raw consumption, the leaves are sautéed, lightly boiled or beaten with eggs to make omelettes.
+The leaves are also sautéed, lightly boiled or beaten with eggs to make omelettes.
 The taste and smell of the leaves have been likened to boiled eggs and Camembert cheese.